r-owen/seguin_loom_server/README.md

 * To advance to the next pick (weaving or unweaving, depending on the weave direction): press the loom's pedal or the "PICK" button on the loom's control panel.

+* The software will automatically repeat patterns if you weave or unweave beyond the end.
+  However, you must advance twice when you reach an end, before the next set of shafts is raised.
+  The first advance will lower all shafts, as a signal that you have finished weaving or unweaving one pattern repeat.
+  The next advance will show the desired shed.

-* To jump to a different pick and/or repeat is a two-step process: first you request the jump, then you advance to it by pressing the pedal or "PICK" button.
+* To jump to a different pick and/or repeat number is a two-step process: first you request the jump, then you advance to it by pressing the pedal or "PICK" button.
   (Two steps are necessary because the loom will not accept an unsolicited command to raise shafts.)
   In detail:

-    * Enter the desired pick and/or repeat values.
+    * Enter the desired pick and/or repeat numbers in the boxes on the "Jump to pick" line.
-      The input area(s) will turn pink and the Jump button will be enabled.
+      The box(es) will turn pink and the Jump button will be enabled.

     * Press the "return" keyboard key or click the "Jump" button on the web page to send the requested jump to the server.